-“When the pain is gone, the stress is still there,” Hanson said.
-“So you want to keep using the drug, not for the pain anymore, but for the stress relief.
-It gets out of control, and now you become addicted.”
+“They want to keep using the drug, not for the pain anymore but for the stress relief,” said Hanson, the former interim director of the National Institute on Drug Abuse.
+“It gets out of control, and now they become addicted.”

 Today’s heroin epidemic is not like the one that occurred 50 years ago.
 In the ’60s and ’70s, the majority of heroin trafficking, abuse and addiction was contained in the cores of large metropolitan areas.
 Heroin was the first opioid that people addicted to opioids were exposed to.
 The overwhelming majority of heroin users were black, teenage men, according to multiple studies.

-Today, heroin users are more likely to be older, white men and women living in nonurban areas, who were introduced to opioids through prescription drugs or who chose heroin as a cheaper and more accessible alternative to prescription painkillers, according to a 2014 study published in JAMA Psychiatry.
+Today, heroin users are more likely to be older, white men and women living in nonurban areas who were introduced to opioids through prescription drugs or who chose heroin as a cheaper and more accessible alternative to prescription painkillers, according to a 2014 study published in JAMA Psychiatry.

 Ready to Start Your Recovery?Get help now

 When people switch from prescription pills to heroin, they’re usually trying to find relief from pain or opioid withdrawal.
 When a person has a low tolerance, heroin numbs pain and can cause relaxation.
 When a person has a high tolerance and they’re using heroin to avoid withdrawal, they need the drug to feel normal.